A significant penalty

 Breaking down the fine, £14m ($17m) is attributable to Entain’s online operations.
 Entain-owned LC International Limited operates 13 online platforms, including Ladbrokes.com, FoxyBingo.com, and Coral.co.uk.
 The other £3m ($3.6m) relates to failures within the land-based Ladbrokes, which has 2,746 gambling facilities around Britain.
 The UKGC will use the total £17m ($20.6m) fine for socially responsible purposes.

-As well as the financial penalty, new license conditions mean an Entain board member has to oversee an improvement plan.
+In addition to the financial penalty, new license conditions mean an Entain board member has to oversee an improvement plan.
 Within a year, a third party will conduct an audit to review the gambling group’s License Conditions and Codes of Practice compliance.

 The specific failures